 If you get Working Tax Credit or Child Tax Credit, you (and your family) may be entitled to help with NHS health costs.

-If you receive tax credits but are not automatically entitled to help with health costs, you will not receive a NHS Tax Credit Exemption Certificate and should consider the other groups.
+If you receive tax credits but are not automatically entitled to help with health costs, you will not receive a NHS Tax Credit Exemption Certificate and should check whether you are entitled to help on other grounds.

-If you are unsure as to whether you are entitled to help with health costs via tax credits, contact HM Revenue and Customs on:
+If you are unsure as to whether you are entitled to help with health costs through tax credits, contact HM Revenue and Customs on:

 Northern Ireland 0845 603 2000